me-nabi/gmail-ai-assistant-ext/README.md

 ### Step 3: Configure the Extension
 1. Click the Gmail AI Assistant icon in your Chrome toolbar
-2. Paste your Gemini AI API key in the settings
+2. Enter your Gemini AI API key in the settings
-3. Choose your preferred reply tone and settings
+3. Select your preferred response length (Short/Medium/Long)
-4. Click "Save Settings"
+4. Click "Save" - the popup will auto-close and show connection status
-5. Test the API connection with the "Test API Key" button
+5. Green "Connected" status confirms successful API setup

 ## 📖 Usage